vc-yang/vc-yang.github.io/index.md

 ### News
-  * Aug 2020: New paper, [Why are U.S. parties so polarized?
+  * Aug 2020: New paper, [Why are US parties so polarized?
 A "satisficing" dynamical model](https://epubs.siam.org/doi/ref/10.1137/19M1254246), appears in *SIAM Review*.
-We develop a model for the public's voting behavior following satisficing decision making, and explain the disconnect between the predominantly moderate policy positions of the U.S. public and the polarization of political parties. [[Press release]](https://santafe.edu/news-center/news/new-model-shows-how-voting-behavior-can-drive-political-parties-apart)
+We develop a model for the public's voting behavior following satisficing decision making, and explain the disconnect between the predominantly moderate policy positions of the US public and the polarization of political parties. [[Press release]](https://santafe.edu/news-center/news/new-model-shows-how-voting-behavior-can-drive-political-parties-apart)
 * July 2020: Present at IC2S2, about my work on modeling the formation of social categories.
 * June 2020: Present at ACM Collective Intelligence conference, about my new opinion dynamics model for the effect of uninformed individuals on collective decisions. [[Video]](https://www.youtube.com/watch?v=94zotD8b7eU&feature=youtu.be)
 * April 2020: New article, [Misinformation about an outbreak like Covid-19 is important public health data](https://www.statnews.com/2020/04/07/misinformation-outbreak-is-important-public-health-data/), appears in *STAT News*.
 We discuss how gathering data on misinformation and human behavior in general, can be important for curbing the COVID-19 outbreak.